Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 11

 to the public safety or the defence of the realm, and

-the persons concerned are &fible to prosecution,
+the persons concerned are [[ble?]] to prosecution.

 stamped by the Admiralty need not be submitted

-again to the Press Burcan,
+again to the Press Bureau.

 This announcement does not affect the despatch of

-illustrations and photegraphs to neutral and enemy
+illustrations and photographs to neutral and enemy

 countries, which remains subject to the notice issued

-t the Press on the 7th August, 1915 (O. 2,338).
+[[o?]] the Press on the 7th August, 1916 (C. 2,338).

-As regards matter already published, representations
+As regards matters already published, representations

-notice amends all forgy notices on thes
+[[Th?]] notice amends all [[for?]] notices on the subject

-My Souvin
+My Souvenirs

-war office: abt films
+War Office: abt films

-abt.
-Passports
+abt Passports

-Pick outones for few Hobbs
+Pick out ones for Gen Hobbs

 Peter Schuler